-With that said, there’s not enough evidence to say with certainty that increasing oxygen is a viable option for 1) reducing androgen receptors, 2) reducing DHT levels, or 3) regrowing hair.
-There’s anecdotes, but no hard data.
+With that said, there’s not enough evidence to say that increasing oxygen is a viable option for 1) reducing androgen receptors, 2) reducing DHT levels, or 3) regrowing hair.
+There are anecdotes, but no hard data.

 Another challenge with oxygen: delivery.
 Just because we inhale pure oxygen doesn’t mean we actually raise tissue oxygen levels.
 This is probably why future hair loss therapies using oxygen will come in the form of injections rather than hyperbaric chambers – if at all.

 But the bottom line: if we increase tissue oxygen levels, my bet is that this will 1) decrease androgen receptor activity and 2) encourage hair regrowth.

 So let’s summarize our mechanisms (so far) for decreasing androgen receptors: